 So why does it happen?

 There are various reasons why a solar installer may have installed solar panels with a landscape orientation.
 The fact that that particular roof had more width than height may be one factor, making landscape orientation the more sensible option.
-In this situation, a landscape solar module orientation would enable the installation of more solar panels, hence allowing for the installation of a larger PV system with a bigger kW capacity.
+In this situation, a landscape solar panel orientation would enable the installation of more solar panels, hence allowing for the installation of a larger PV system with a bigger kW capacity.
 Larger systems generate more power output.

 Landscape-oriented panels are typically used and found in areas that are tighter in space and where it would be hard to install them vertically.
 Installing solar panels in landscape orientation can also lessen the effects of shading as this helps avoid a particular shaded part of a roof or the shading from a nearby antenna or satellite dish.

 Landscape tilt frame orientation may also be advantageous for placing solar panels on flat-roofed commercial structures because it enables the installation of more panels on the roof.
 This is because the panel does not stand up too high from the roof, as in a portrait tilt.